Link Exchange Guide – Effective Strategies to Swap Backlinks

 Reciprocal Links

-Reciprocal link building involves exchanging quality backlinks (that help your SEO) between two websites.
-It is a straightforward link scheme that can be understood by the verse “link to me, and I’ll link to you.”
+Reciprocal link building involves exchanging quality backlinks (which help your SEO) between two websites.
+It is a straightforward link scheme that can be understood by the verse, “Link to me, and I’ll link to you.”

 It could be deliberate (part of a link-building strategy) or organic (websites trading links without knowing it).